Celestial Events Of 2024: Supermoons, Eclipses And Meteor Showers To Watch Out For

 Partial lunar eclipse: 18 September

 Another splendid celestial event awaits you in September.
-The partial lunar eclipse is the third eclipse of the year and will occur on 18 September at 2:14 am UTC (9:14 am BKT).
-It will last until 3:16 am UTC (10:16 am BKT).
+The partial lunar eclipse is the third eclipse of the year and will occur on 18 September at 2:14 am UTC (7:44 am IST).
+It will last until 3.16 am UTC (8:46 am IST).

 The eclipse will be visible from places where the moon will be above the horizon, including the Americas, the Atlantic Ocean, Africa, parts of Europe and Antarctica.